DECRYPT¶

 END;

-, you must pass the same cipher type, key
+Note that when calling DECRYPT, you must pass the same cipher type, key

-value and initialization vector that was used when ENCRYPTING
+value and initialization vector that was used when ENCRYPTING the

 target.